Deathburgerz013/HOLO-Invariant/docs/docs/SPINE_BOUNDARY_SPEC.md

 Measurement is the act of relating systems by counting standardized units between reference states.
 Units do not create the quantity being measured.
 They provide a shared reference that allows independent observers to compare that quantity consistently.
+Comparison is the operation.
+Difference is the information.

+Relationships are structured differences.

+A boundary exists because difference exists.

+Without difference:

+* there is no boundary,
+* no measurement,
+* no comparison,
+* no reconstruction,
+* no information.